 This Week’s Tip Sheet: A Tidy Living Room

-Hello beautiful friends and welcome to Week 16 of the Simplified and Organized Home Challenge.
+Welcome to another installment of the Simplified and Organized Home Challenge.

 If the kitchen is the heart of the home, the living room is where we relax after a long day and connect with family, friends, and guests.

-It’s a space that must be multifunctional given its role as a welcome center, a library, an entertainment room, a celebration zone, a relaxation area, or a snuggle hub can be different on any given day.
+It’s a space that must be multifunctional, given its role as a welcome center, a library, an entertainment room, a celebration zone, a relaxation area, or a snuggle hub, which can be different on any given day.

 Either way, now is a great time to make it perfectly you.